- 1-1/3 cups packed brown sugar

 - 1-1/2 to 2 cups finely diced rhubarb, 1/4-inch cuts

-- Mix together sugar and oil; blend in egg, vanilla and milk.
-In separate bowl, combine flour, salt, cinnamon and baking soda; add to moist ingredients.
+- In a bowl, combine the sugar and oil; blend in egg, vanilla and milk.
+Combine flour, salt, cinnamon and baking soda; add to moist ingredients.
 Stir in rhubarb and nuts.
-Divide batter between two well-greased 8-in. x 4-in. loaf pans.
-Bake at 350° for about 45 minutes or until bread tests done with wooden pick.
-Turn out onto rack to cool.
-Yield: 2 loaves.
+Transfer to two well-greased 8x4-in. loaf pans.

 Reviews forRhubarb Bread